Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 If you enjoy history and architecture – particularly intricate Edwardian millwork - then a stroll through the Empress Hotel lobby is a must.
 Designated a National Historic Site of Canada in 1981, the Empress is also considered one of the world’s most iconic hotels.

 This is where the Lieutenant Governor lives and works.
 It is also where prominent politicians and royalty typically stay when in Victoria.
-The house is generally open for tours however is currently closed due to Covid-19.
-The gardens continue to be available to tour throughout the year.
+The house is generally open for tours however all indoor tours are currently paused.
+Check their website for up-to-date tour information.
+If you don't have time to visit Butchart Gardens, then a stroll through the well-manicured gardens of Government House is one of the favourite things to do in Victoria BC for visitors and locals alike.

 Victoria’s Chinatown is small but mighty and you could literally spend hours exploring all the interesting shops and sampling some of the food.
 A must visit is Fan Tan Alley, the narrowest street in Canada and while you’re there, treat yourself to a unique gift from one of over 20 stores that line the narrow road.